anax32/maketest/README.md

 Notes:
 + Creates "bin" subdirectory under <TEST_DIR>.
 + Test executables are output to <TEST_DIR>/bin.
++ There is a bug when tests are in the same dir as the makefile:
+  + Using an empty <TEST_DIR> means .cpp files are not discovered,
+  + Using "." for <TEST_DIR> means executables are written to .bin rather than <TEST_DIR>/bin.
+  + Fixing this requires some make voodoo I'm not aware of yet.

 See Makefile for a list of commands.